ujh/ujh.github.io/source/_posts/2014-07-28-learning-rust-tasks-and-messages-part-1.markdown

 If you look closely at the result you will notice that we haven't yet implemented everything as described.
 The `worker()` only returns a result to `main()` once it has finished the current run of `montecarlopi()`.
+But what I originally described was that it should be possible to return a result **while** the the computation is still running.

-This blog post has already gotten very long so we'll end it here.
+As this blog post has already gotten very long so we'll end it here nevertheless.
 In the next installment, we'll finish implementing the program and maybe even start cleaning up the code.

-CREATE GIT REPO WITH THE CODE, PUT IT ON GITHUB AND MENTION IT HERE.